chirhotech/chirhotech/README.md

 Hello,
 Welcome to the XPTS GitHub.
 We are a boutique IT shop based in the central valley of California.
 We serve in-person clients in Sacramento, San Joaquin, and Stanislaus counties.
 In addition, we are available to clients worldwide for remote work and consultation.

-Whether you need a website, a cloud service, a purchase consultation, or even to outsource your whole IT department: We Can Help!
+Whether you need a website, a cloud service, a purchase consultation, or even to outsource your whole IT department:<br>
+*We Can Help!*

 <!--
 **chirhotech/chirhotech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.